Which are the top wineries in Rioja, Spain?

-However, I always look for wineries producing the best classic examples of the regional style.
+When planning my Rioja wine tours, I try to look for wineries producing the best classic examples of the regional style and highly rated by international critics.

 A typical wine tour itinerary is starting from Haro and ending in Logrono, the two main towns of La Rioja.
 However, you have all the flexibility to explore these wineries in any order or direction.